PagerDuty Component

 |---|---|---|

-| Change Event to Update | The JSON object body of the event. | |
+| Change Event to Update | The JSON object describing the event payload to send. | |

-| Event Id | The ID of the Change Event. | 12 |
+| Event ID | The unique identifier for the change event. | 12 |

 Example Payload for Update Change Event⤓